opencadc/caom2/icewind/README.md

 retry previously failed (skipped) observations listed in the `caom2.HarvestSkipURI` table.
 This mode always assumes _exitWhenComplete_ so it terminates after one pass through the list.

+The `icewind` _validate_ mode queries the _repoService_ and local database asnd compares the two sets of observations, identifies discrepancies (missed delete, missed observation, or Observation.accMetaChecksum discrepancy) and schedules a retry by creating a new record in the `caom2.HarvestSkipURI` table.
+TODO: merge validate and retrySkipped modes into a single validate-and-repair mode.

 ### cadcproxy.pem (optional)
 This client certificate can be provided in /config directory.
 If present, it is used to